Robert-T-Remuszka/ResearchMetaCourse/README.md

 A course geared towards master's students on getting started in economic research.

 # Week 1: Finding and Communicating Ideas + Envisioning Papers
 **Overview:** Many people are inspired to do economic research because they are interested in some broad topic.
-Topics are a great place to start your thinking, but a research paper will ultimately require a much more narrow focus.
+Topics are a great place to start your thinking, but a research paper will ultimately require a narrower focus.
 This week is about coming up with ideas, laying the groundwork for those ideas and ultimately building a clear vision for a paper.

 **Required Reading:** [Varian](/lit/VarianHowTo.pdf), [Angrist and Pischke Chapter 1](../lit/AngrisPischkeC01.pdf)